 - Up to $5,000 in fines6

-Depending on the case, the defendant may face drunk or drugged driving charges as well.
+Depending on the case, you may face drunk or drugged driving charges as well.
 See our article about Nevada DUI penalties.

 DUI checkpoints are legal only if they display proper signage and signals.

 Currently, it is not a defense to argue that DUI checkpoints are unconstitutional.
-Police stopping drivers with no probable cause seems like an unlawful search and seizure.
-But the U.S. Supreme Court ruled that correctly administered roadblocks are consistent with the Fourth Amendment.8
+Police stopping you with no probable cause seems like an unlawful search and seizure, though the U.S. Supreme Court ruled that correctly administered roadblocks are consistent with the Fourth Amendment.8

 Disobeying a Nevada DUI checkpoint | Record Seal wait time |